The 6 Worst Foods for Your Teeth

 Again, there's no need to give up tea and its health-boosting qualities; just talk to your dentist if you have a concern.
-In the meantime, why not grab a straw and make yourself one of the 5 Best Iced Tea Smoothies for Weight Loss.

 The most commonly cited cause of tooth erosion is dietary acid, and citrus fruits are the top culprit: They're as low on the pH scale as it gets for foods.
 A study printed in the journal General Dentistry examined the effect of citrus-fruit juice on oral health over 20 weeks.
 Lemon juice showed the most severe damage to frontal enamel, followed by grapefruit juice, orange juice, and lastly (of course), water.

 You might like to slice lemons and other citrus fruits into water and sip it all day, but if you're a fan of spa water, try using a straw to limit acidic contact and to keep your pearly whites strong.

 Dried fruit is a double dental disaster, thanks to its sugar content and stickiness, not to mention how we usually eat it.
 Snacking on dried fruit is more damaging than incorporating it into a meal.
 When you're eating a meal, saliva production increases.
 That helps clean your teeth of lingering food particles and protects against acid.
 So try tossing dried cranberries into your salad, or add dried apricot to quinoa for a punch of flavor.
 And a good rule—both for your teeth and your waist—is to always opt for fresh fruit.
 Here are our picks for The 9 Best Fruits for Weight Loss!